Amazon Simple Storage Service controls

 Schedule type: Change triggered

-This control checks whether S3 Event Notifications are enabled on an Amazon S3 bucket.
-This control fails if S3 Event Notifications are not enabled on a bucket.
+This control checks whether S3 Event Notifications are enabled on an Amazon S3 general purpose bucket.

-By enabling Event Notifications, you receive alerts on your Amazon S3 buckets when specific events occur.
+When you enable S3 Event Notifications, you receive alerts when specific events occur that impact your S3 buckets.
 For example, you can be notified of object creation, object removal, and object restoration.
 These notifications can alert relevant teams to accidental or intentional modifications that may lead to unauthorized data access.

 Remediation